Red Lentil Curry – Vegan, One Pot

 - In a deep pot over medium high heat, add the coconut oil.

-- Add in the onions and tomatoes.
+- Add in the lentils and stir to combine.
 Grind some sea salt and ground black pepper over the mixture and stir together.
-Lower heat to medium and allow to cook down until juices of the tomatoes are naturally released and onions are soft and translucent, about 8 minutes.
+Now add the tomatoes (blended for a smoother curry), water and coconut milk and stir again to combine thoroughly.

 - Bring the curry to a boil, and then reduce to medium-low so that the mixture continues to simmer for 35 minutes, cover slightly but allowing steam to escape.
 Stir occasionally to ensure the lentils don't stick to the bottom.
 Depending on the kind of lentils you're using, you can check around the 20 minute mark to see if your lentils have finished cooking.